damianfilipek81/whisper/thoughts.md

   -- some basic cleanup
   -- migrate backend to typescript (was able to find correct CLI that works with bare-pack)

+edit 05.10.2025:

+- changed:
+  -- improved UI (addPeersScreen, chatScreen)
+  -- fixed issues regarding translation for voice message -- some small cleanup/refactor

-- still todo:
+- todo:
-  -- better cleanup, refacotr some components/screens to more modulare -- check backend for security vulnerabilities (e.g. not encrypted connections or saved data) -- improve UI for addPeers screen and chat screen
+  -- better cleanup, refacotr some components/screens to more modulare -- check backend for security vulnerabilities (e.g. not encrypted connections or saved data) -- improve UI for android
-  -- improve UI for android
   -- add tests
   -- add expo-local-authentication on app start so only authorized user can open app -- add notifications when app in background (we could probably add central server for push notifications even if app is off (??))
-  -- check crutial thing (chatScreen) for unnecessary rerenders
+  -- check crutial thing (chatScreen) for unnecessary rerenders -- add pagination for chat messages (currently we fetch only last 50)